 In computer architecture, 64-bit computing is the use of processors that have datapath widths, integer size, and memory addresses widths of 64 bits (eight octets/bytes).
 Also, 64-bit CPU and ALU architectures are those that are based on registers, address buses, or data buses of that size.
 From the software perspective, 64-bit computing means the use of code with 64-bit virtual memory addresses.
-Similarly, 32-bit computing, CPU or 32-bit programming uses 32 bits (four octets/bytes) for all above purposes.
+Similarly, 32-bit computing, CPU or 32-bit programming uses 32 bits (four octets/bytes) for all the above purposes.

 You already read the basic difference between 64-bit and 32-bit computing/architectures.
 Now let’s expand our understanding and go deeper into bits and bytes.

-Understanding 32-bit architecture in detail
+1. Understanding 32-bit Architecture in Detail

 As you may be aware of that in any 32-bit operating system, you are limited to 4096 MB (4 GB) of RAM.
-It is simple because the size of a 32-bit value will not allow any more references in memory.
+It is simply because the size of a 32-bit value will not allow any more references in memory.

 232 = 4,294,967,296 i.e. roughly 4.29 GB

-Tech savvy readers might know that modern chips support PAE, a processor technology that allows the operating system to use a little bit more memory—up to 64 GB, but it also requires special application support that most applications don’t have or necessarily need.
+Tech-savvy readers might know that modern chips support PAE, a processor technology that allows the operating system to use a little bit more memory—up to 64 GB, but it also requires special application support that most applications don’t have or necessarily need.

 The 4 GB limit for Windows, at least, is also a factor of licensing.
 The home versions of 32-bit Windows, while technically being able to support PAE, have a hard limit of 4 GB for licensing and driver compatibility reasons.
-I am pointing out “driver compatibility reasons” because some specific applications which highly use native files (e.g. anti-viruses) are built specifically for 32-bit/64-bit machines and native files are not compatible on other machines.
+I am pointing out “driver compatibility reasons” because some specific applications which highly use native files (e.g. anti-viruses) are built specifically for 32-bit/64-bit machines and native files are not compatible with other machines.

 While 32 bits of information can only access 4 GB of RAM, a 64-bit machine can access 17.2 BILLION GB of system memory, at least theoretically.
 So it must remove all the barriers of memory consumption from your system, right?
 But it does not.